H4PE0N/Competitive-Programming/Library-Functions-Folder/Library-Functions-Folder-9/README.md

 <pre>
-The functions in this folder are all based on the same type area in programming.
+The functions in this folder are all based on the same area in programming.
 In this folder you will find functions that are based on string sentences.
 Sentences  is  an  array  on strings, or a two dimensional array on characters.
 It could be used when working with a sentence.
 Or something  like  a deck of cards, when you want to have an  array  of  strings (cards).

 Here is a list of the functions that the programs contains: